neurospicydev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ### 16. What's Next?
 A bash script that displays lines containing the pattern "root" and 3 lines after them in the file `/etc/passwd`.

+### 17. I Hate Bins
+A bash script that displays lines in the file `/etc/passwd` that do not contain the pattern "bin".